ncp38/cs142-s25/projects/proj2/index.md

 ## Testing your program

 You should test your program thoroughly to make sure it works.
-You will do this by writing "test functions."
-A test function is a function designed to test a different function, that will run a number of test cases on the function being tested.
+You must do this by writing "test functions."
+A test function is a function designed to test some aspect of the program, by running a number of test cases on the parts being tested.
 You can call these test functions from main.
+For each test case in your test function, you **must include a comment** describing 1) what your input is and 2) the output you expect from this test case.

+When you're writing test functions, I **highly** encourage you to consider edge cases and things that might go wrong with your code.
+Edge cases are inputs near the boundary conditions-as an example, what happens if you ask the user for a String, and they enter an empty string ""?
+Or what happens when you click on the bottom-right corner of the board?
+Thinking about edge cases is great for your programming--it allows you to discover errors that other programmers can easily overlook!

 You must write test functions for `hasMatchingNeighbor()`, `gravity()` and `spreadMarked()`.
 Additional test functions are highly recommended, but not required.